Gyaling: Design

 The gyaling is oboe-like in appearance with a long hardwood body and copper brass bell.
 The instrument is generally covered with ornate embellishments of colored glass.
 The double reed, which is made from a single stem of marsh grass, is placed upon a small metal channel that protrudes out of the top.
 There are eight (8) fingerholes on a standard gyaling.

-To play a gyaling requires a technique called circular breathing, in which the instrument will constantly be emitting a linear sound, even while the musician inhales.
-The reed is fully submerged in the player’s mouth but does not touch it; the lips are pressed against the flat metal channel below the reed.
-A gyaling player tunes the instrument with the breath.
-The way of playing a gyaling varies depending on the lineage and ritual.
+To play a gyaling requires a technique called circular breathing, in which the instrument is played continuously, even while the musician breathes.
+The reed is placed fully in the player’s mouth but does not touch it; the lips are pressed against the flat metal channel below the reed.
+Airflow affects the gyaling's tuning.
+Gyaling technique varies depending on the lineage and ritual.